dtran556/dtran556/README.md

 - 👋 Hi, I’m Daniel Tran
 - 👀 I’m interested in cars, coding, stocks
-- 🌱 I’m currently studying computer science
+- 🌱 I’m currently studying computer science at De Anza College
-- 💞️ I’m looking to collaborate on any project relating to Python or C++
+- 💞️ I’m looking to collaborate on any project relating to Python, C++ or Java
 - 📫 How to reach me email @ddtran888@gmail.com
+- Currently I am learning how to make my own portfolio website using HTML, CSS, and Java Script
+- I am adding the finishing touches on my Stock Alerts project

 <!---
 dtran556/dtran556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.